nh-server/switch-guide/docs/extras/updating.md

 1. Enter RCM and inject the Hekate payload.
-    - If you use a modchipped Switch, you can simply just turn your Switch on with the Hekate payload renamed to `payload.bin` on the root of your SD.
+    - If you use a modchipped Switch, you can simply just turn your Switch on with the Hekate payload renamed to `payload.bin` on the root of your microSD card.
 2. Navigate to `Tools` > `USB Tools` > `SD Card` and plug your Switch into your PC via USB.
 3. Download the latest release of <a href="https://github.com/Atmosphere-NX/Atmosphere/releases" target="_blank">Atmosphere</a> (Download the `atmosphere-(version)-master-(version)+hbl-(version)+hbmenu-(version).zip` release of Atmosphere.)
 4. Copy *the contents of* the Atmosphere `.zip` file to the root of your microSD card.